Setting high expectations for your team members

 The challenges of having high expectations for your team members

-While there are many benefits to having high expectations for your team members, there are also some challenges.
+However, there are challenges too.
 One challenge is that it can be difficult to maintain high expectations over time.
 As team members become more comfortable with each other and the work environment, they may start to slack off or become complacent.
-It is important to continue to set high standards and hold team members accountable to maintain high-performance levels.
+I have experienced this myself -- it takes real effort to keep the bar high without burning people out.

 Additional tips about team management and leadership